-Timber is a natural product and as the timbers ages, small cracks (or checks) are likely to appear on the surface of the boards.
+Timber is a natural product and as the timbers ages, small cracks (or checks) are likely to appear on the surface of the lining boards.

-Excessive timber movement as a result in changes in ambient conditions and exposure to heat and sunlight, may crack a solid coating or appear as surface cracks.
-The timber will then be exposed to increased effects of the environment, accelerating these effects.
+Excessive timber movement as a result of changes in ambient conditions and exposure to heat and sunlight, may crack a solid coating or appear as surface cracks.
+The timber will then be exposed to increased effects of the environment.